zgjsxx/AWS-SAA/Outline.md

 [Amazon RDS Multi-AZ deployments](https://aws.amazon.com/rds/details/multi-az/) provide enhanced availability for database instances within a single AWS Region.
 With Multi-AZ, your data is synchronously replicated to a standby in a different Availability Zone (AZ).
 In the event of an infrastructure failure, Amazon RDS performs an automatic failover to the standby, minimizing disruption to your applications.

+**What is data Pump in Oracle?**

+Oracle Data Pump technology enables very high-speed movement of data and metadata from one database to another

 ## Amazon Aurora